Muirfield/pocketmine-plugins/GrabBag/README.md

 ## WIP and issues

 * Query:
   * Queries are done in the main thread.
-Should be moved as an AsyncTask.
   * Queries to the same server do not work.
-  * Queries not using QueryDaemon
 * Deprecated modules:
   - CmdSpectator
+* MCPE-0.12 has the following issues:
+  - teleports are a bit glitchy
+  - Heal command does not work properly
+  - FastTransfer sessions do not free connections
+  - Inventory gets out of sync
+  - skins do not get loaded on the fly

 # Changes

 * 2.4.0: libcommon bundle
   * Query/Ping Daemon functionality
   * Server configuration can have alternative IPs
-  * Tp Request and Homes (Requested by @rvachvg, @rock2rap)
+  * Warps, Tp Request and Homes (Requested by @rvachvg, @rock2rap)
   * Added support for PNG skin formats
   * New Commands:
     * teleport: warps, top, back